milos85vasic/damodred.com/Content/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 3. Open post links in new windows
 4. Random order of posts
 5. Hide current post in list
+6. Show only sticky posts
+7. Hide sticky posts
-6. Keep sticky posts on top of the list
+8. Keep sticky posts on top of the list if not hidden
-7. Hide post title
+9. Hide post title
-8. Maximum length of post title
+10. Maximum length of post title
-9. Show post author
+11. Show post author
-10. Show post categories
+12. Show post categories
+13. Show post category names as links to their archives
+14. Label for categories
-11. Show post date
+15. Show post date
-12. Show post excerpt
+16. Show post excerpt
-13. Show number of comments
+17. Show number of comments
-14. Excerpt length
+18. Excerpt length
-15. Signs after excerpt
+19. Signs after excerpt
-16. Ignore post excerpt field as excerpt source (builds excerpts automatically from the post content)
+20. Ignore post excerpt field as excerpt source (builds excerpts automatically from the post content)
-17. Print slugs of post categories in class attribute of LI elements
-18. Show posts of selected categories (or of all categories)
+21. Show posts of selected categories (or of all categories)
-19. Show post thumbnail (featured image)
+22. Show post thumbnail (featured image)
-20. Registered thumbnail dimensions
+23. Registered thumbnail dimensions
-21. Thumbnail width in px
+24. Thumbnail width in px
-22. Thumbnail height in px
+25. Thumbnail height in px
-23. Keep aspect ratio of thumbnails
+26. Keep aspect ratio of thumbnails
-24. Try to take the first post image as thumbnail
+27. Try to take the first post image as thumbnail
-25. Only use the first post image as thumbnail
+28. Only use the first post image as thumbnail
-26. Use default thumbnail if no thumbnail is available
+29. Use default thumbnail if no thumbnail is available
-27. Default thumbnail URL
+30. Default thumbnail URL
+31. Print slugs of post categories in class attribute of LI elements
+32. Print inline CSS instead of creating a CSS file
+33. No CSS generation at all

-= Much more options available =
+= Much more options available in the Pro version =

 If you want to build your special posts lists with additional options for layout, informations about each post and embedding via shortcode [take a look at the plugin Ultimate Post List Pro](https://shop.stehle-internet.de/downloads/ultimate-post-list-pro/).